 The LifeProof frē for iPhone 6 waterproof case in action.

 Two halves snap together over the green gasket to seal out water.

 An included headphone cord extension seals out moisture.

 All-in-all, if you’re going to be in wet, muddy, or dusty environments, the LifeProof frē line of cases offers a solid, trustworthy option.
 In fact, there’s only a handful of waterproof cases I trust with my iPhone, and the LifeProof frē is one of them — and it’s the first of the best to ship for iPhone 6, available right now.

 One last note: Do I trust any waterproof smartphone case for serious swimming, like snorkeling or roughhouse water play?
 Nope.
 If you knock open the Lighting port, that’s a problem.
 Similarly, if you forget to get out of the water after 1 hour, that might be a problem.
 Hard to say.
-Either way, if you want a much tougher photo and video experience around water, consider a dedicated waterproof camera.
+Either way, if you want a much tougher photo and video experience around water, consider nabbing one of the best waterproof cameras.

 Alert: Get all the outdoor gear you need: